Google giving $1,600 bonuses to employees worldwide: report - NewsBreak

 It is unclear the total amount that Google has set aside for the bonuses this year, according to Reuters.

-The new payment comes amid the company delaying its initial return-to-office plan indefinitely due to concerns of the omicron variant spread and some employees refusing to follow its vaccine mandate, Reuters reported.53 migrants dead, 54 injured in truck crash in south Mexico
+The new payment comes amid the company delaying its initial return-to-office plan indefinitely due to concerns of the omicron variant spread and some employees refusing to follow its vaccine mandate, Reuters reported.Amazon fined $1.3B by Italy’s antitrust authority

 The omicron variant, first detected in South Africa, has spread to tens of countries including the United States.
 Initial reports from public health experts say that the variant is not as severe as the delta variant that ripped through the globe over the summer.